Summary

 ORDER BY e.name, hour;

-Pattern 2: PostgreSQL + InfluxDB
+Pattern 2: PostgreSQL with InfluxDB

 import asyncpg